worstcasebc/ai-agent/README.md

 - If OpenAI should be used, an API-key is necessary.
 Get yours [here](https://platform.openai.com/).
 - Track costs of OpenAI-requests within the [Usage-dashboad](https://platform.openai.com/usage).
-- Add your API-key into '.env' and ensure, that file is mentioned within '.gitignore'.
-Don't share it.
+- Add your API-key into '.env' and ensure, that the '.env'-file is mentioned within '.gitignore'.
+Don't share the key.

 - If local LLM-model is what you are here for, then download one of the models mentioned in belows step 7 and put it into ./models.